Qumulo/docs/_includes/content-reuse/admin-guides/authorization-qumulo-core/managing-role-based-access-control-rbac.md

 This role is suitable for members of the Qumulo Care Team who access and support your Qumulo cluster.
 Users with this role have:

-* Read-only permissions for REST API endpoints that control cluster configuration
+* Read permissions for REST API endpoints that control cluster configuration
-* Permission for REST API endpoints that help debug integration with external services (such as Active Directory, LDAP, and DNS)
 * Write permissions (including `DEBUG` REST APIs) for internal debugging features
+* Permissions for REST API endpoints that help debug integration with external services (such as Active Directory, LDAP, and DNS)

 ## Custom Roles